dougbutner/time-token/README.md

 # Examining These Points

- 1. Faucet for any qualifying user
+ 1. **Faucet for any qualifying user**
-Individuality is required to build web 4, though hypothetically this system could be built for a specific sub unit of the population, like team members, where the user is given the account and the tokens, which the token's owner (a team leader) coul
+Individuality is required to build web 4, though hypothetically this system could be built for a specific sub unit of the population, like team members, where the user is given the account and the tokens, which the token's owner (a team leader) could mint tokens for each decision to be made, or, more in the spirit, allow each person to accrue infinite time tokens starting at the time they en, thus gi

 Time tokens must be distributed in a 1 token per time unit manner.
 This token may be indivisible (good for cases like voting for leaders, or yes and no).